| HOME |

 ways to

+adapt and apply these skills in new situations.
 I have provided training in reviewing skills in Australia, Belgium, Canada, Chile, China, Denmark, Finland, Germany, Hong Kong, Hungary, Ireland, Japan, Lithuania, Macau, Malaysia, Namibia, Netherlands, Norway, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UK and the USA.
 I have also presented workshops at EEEurope conferences in Czech Republic, Estonia, Italy and Slovenia.
 And I have worked as a trainer and facilitator in the UK, Ethiopia and Iran.
 Clients and costs ....I

 provide training and consultancy throughout the UK and